linode/docs/docs/guides/uptime/monitoring/adagios-web-interface-for-nagios/index.md

     exit
     ```

-1. Restart the Nagios, Adagios, and Apache services for the configuration changes to take effect.
+1. Restart the Nagios, Adagios, and Apache services for the configuration changes to take effect:

     ```command
     sudo systemctl restart nagios adagios httpd